go-vela/site/content/usage/secrets.md

 #### Repository

 Repository secrets are scoped to only a single repository.
-In order to create/modify these secrets you must be a repository admin.
+In order to create/modify these secrets you must be a repository admin within the source code manager.

 _Example yaml block for repository secret type_